RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

 4. Create a class for publisher

-   1. It will have a pointer to a nodehandle (`ros::NodeHandle`) as a member, the address of the nodehandle object will be passed to this member variable in the constructor
+   1. It will have a pointer to a nodehandle (`ros::NodeHandle`) as a member, and the address of the nodehandle object will be passed to this member variable in the constructor
-   2. It will have a slot function to that runs `publish()` function
+   2. It will have a slot function that runs the `publish()` function

 5. Edit the `MainWindow` class, this is where most of the action happens

-   1. Create a `ros:NodeHandle`, pointer handles to your subscriber/publisher class that you made, and `QThread` objects for each of your subscriber/publisher class
+   1. Create a `ros:NodeHandle`, a pointer that handles the subscriber/publisher class that you made, and `QThread` objects for each of your subscriber/publisher class

    2. Create slots for your GUI elements by right clicking on them in the edit window --> `Go to slot...`